tableau/mobile-app-bootstrap-react-native/README.md

 ## Customization Points

 * `Home.js` shows the Home tab.
 A tap on one of the cards opens a CardDetails object, displaying the provided URL in a webview.
 * `Viz1.js`, `Viz2.js`, `Viz3.js` show the three viz tabs.
 They open the hard-coded URLs provided.
-Note that WKWebView is used on iOS, while the default WebView is used on Android.
+Note that WKWebView is used behind the scenes on iOS, while the default WebView is used on Android.
 You'll want to change these URLs to point to your own vizzes.
 * `router.js` configures the bottom tabs using [React Navigation](https://reactnavigation.org/).

+## URL parameters
+The sample URLs use several [query parameters](https://onlinehelp.tableau.com/current/pro/desktop/en-us/embed_list.htm) which are especially helpful for mobile embedded vizzes:
+* `:embed=y`: Requests the embedded version of the viz, without the server navigation UI.
+* `:tooltip=n`: Removes tooltips.
+Used in this demo to keep the user on the viz.
+* `:toolbar=n`: Removes the viz toolbar.
+* `:showVizHome=no`: Used in this demo to not show Tableau Public home information.
+Unnecessary when connecting to servers not named Tableau Public.
+* `:mobile=y`: Explicitly requests a touch-friendly UI, rather than relying on Tableau Server's User-Agent sniffing.
+* `:showAppBanner=n`: Removes the "Open in Tableau Public" banner at the top of the viz.

 # Support